LaffertyDev/Portal0/README.md

 1. Add `.hbs` file in `/views` directory
 2. Add link to URL in the `header.hbs` file
-3. Add route to express in `server.ts`
-4. Add compilation file to `build.js` file
+3. Add compilation file to `build.js` file
-5. (If Javascript) Add compilation info to Rollup
+4. (If Javascript) Add compilation info to Rollup

 All of this could 100% be automated away.